Winner of the Whitley Award donated by Sarah Chenevix-Trench

 - Work with local communities to restore 200 hectares of forest with 15,000 plants and 6 native hardwood tree species.

-- Provide training to 33 teachers from 18 communities to help them publicize the importance of maintaining and expanding the forest fragments in the Mache-Chindul Reserve.
-Reach over 1,500 people with awareness raising activities.
+- Provide training to 33 teachers from 18 communities to help them publicise the importance of maintaining and expanding the forest fragments in the Mache-Chindul Reserve.
+Reached over 1,500 people with awareness raising activities.